chucknewmanjr/Schema-Compare/README.md

 1. The first resultset is the comparison and
 1. The second resultset is the schema snapshot.

-# INSTRUCTIONS - SEEING WHAT CHANGED
+# Instructions - Seeing What Changed
 Let's say you want to see DDL changes are made in the development database after today.

 1. Run the Schema-Compare.sql script on the development database.
 One resultset is returned.
 That's the schema snapshot.